therealrodk/overtime-app/README.md

 - X Glyphicons
 - X Update styles for forms

-## Refactor TODOs
+## TODOs
-- X Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # Exactly 10 chars
+  # All chars must be numbers